Manhunt underway for suspect involved in shooting

 The shooting happened around 5 a.m. this morning on highway 178 West in Midway.
 Preliminary investigation indicates the victim and her male passenger, turned from Highway 5 North onto Highway 178.

-The suspect, driving a 2009 red GMC, intentionally rammed her vehicle.
-A short distance later the suspect rammed her vehicle a second time causing her to wreck in a yard near the Midway Post Office.
+The suspect, was driving a black 2010 GMC Sierra truck and intentionally rammed his vehicle into the victims vehicle.
+A short distance later the suspect rammed his vehicle a second time causing the victim to wreck in a yard near the Midway Post Office.

 The suspect then fired multiple shots into the victims vehicle and fled the area.
 Both victims were injured from the gunshots and were taken to Baxter Regional Medical Center where they were treated and released.